 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid or unpaid work experience.
 This course may be repeated if topics and learning outcomes vary.
-Prerequisite: GPA of no less than 2.0 and completion of 12 credit hours or approval of Coordinator Cooperative Education, Business Programs.
+Prerequisite: Completion of 12 credit hours or equivalent work experience.